jvde-github/AIS-catcher/README.md

 AIS-catcher -e 38400 /dev/serial/by-id/usb-u-blox_AG_-_www.u-blox.com_u-blox_7_-_GPS_GNSS_Receiver-if00 -x 192.168.1.235 4002 -N 8100 share_loc on
 ```
 The first receiver (`-e ...`) reads from a GPS device that is connected and emits NMEA lines.
 The second receiver (`-x`) reads AIS NMEA lines at port 4002 coming from another instance of AIS-catcher.
 The station is now plotted on the map with the location as provided
 by the GPS coordinates.
-The web-page has the functionality to fix the center of the map on the location of the receiving station.
+The web-page has an option  to fix the center of the map on the location of the receiving station (right click on the staion icon on the map).

 ### Writing AIS messages to a Postgres Database